Evaluating Opsgenie Alternatives

 Source Datadog

-Datadog Incident Management is an integrated solution designed to help teams resolve incidents quickly and efficiently.
+Datadog Incident Management is an integrated solution that helps teams resolve incidents quickly, from detection through resolution.
 Built on Datadog’s comprehensive monitoring and observability platform, it offers a seamless experience for managing incidents from detection to resolution.

 Datadog Incident Management Features